jbcodeforce/flink-studies/docs/index.md

 ## Difference between Kafka Streams and Flink

-* Flink is a complete streaming computation system that supports HA, Fault-tolerance, self-monitoring, and a variety of deployment modes..
+* Flink is a complete streaming computation system that supports HA, Fault-tolerance, self-monitoring, and a variety of deployment modes.
 Kafka Streams within k8s will provide horizontal scaling.
-Resilience is ensure with Kafka topics
+Resilience is ensured with Kafka topics.
 * Flink has CEP capabilities
-* Flink supports data at rest or in motion, and multiple source and sink
+* Flink supports data at rest or in motion, and multiple source and sink, no need to be Kafka.
-* Flink needs a custom implementation of `KafkaDeserializationSchema<T>` to read both key and value
+* Flink needs a custom implementation of `KafkaDeserializationSchema<T>` to read both key and value from Kafka topic.
-* Kakfa streams is easier to define a pipeline for Kafka records and do the consumer - process - produce loop.
+* Kafka streams is easier to define a pipeline for Kafka records and do the consumer - process - produce loop.
 In Flink we need to code producer and consumer.
-* KStreams uses the Kafka Record time stamp, with Flink we need code to deserialize the KafkaRecord and get the timestamp.
+* KStreams uses the Kafka Record time stamp, with Flink we need to implement how to deserialize the KafkaRecord and get the timestamp from it.
-* Support of late arrival is easier with KStreams, and Flink uses the concept of side output stream.
+* Support of late arrival is easier with KStreams, while Flink uses the concept of side output stream.

 ## Resources